syncfusion-content/wpf-docs/wpf/PropertyGrid/Expand-Nested-Properties-in-PropertyGrid.md

 Click [here](https://github.com/SyncfusionExamples/wpf-property-grid-examples/tree/master/Samples/Nested_Properties) to download the sample that showcases the nested property expanding support.

-## Explore or hide the nested properties for specific property items
+## Enable or disable nested properties, for a specific property

-You can explore or the nested property for one or more specific property item by using the attribute and event
+You can enable or disable nested properties, for one or more specific property item by using the attribute and event

-### Explore or hide the nested properties of specific property item using attribute
+### Enable or disable nested properties using attribute

 You can explore or hide the nested properties for any specific property item by setting the `PropertyGridAttribute.NestedPropertyDisplayMode` property value as `Show` or `None` for that specific property item.
 It will not affected by the [PropertyExpandMode](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~PropertyExpandMode.html) property values.